 Rim lighting also uses a light that’s about 45 degrees from the subject.
 But rim light is 45 degrees behind the subject.

 Instead of placing the light next to the camera, place the light a few feet behind the subject and to the side.
-Varying the height will adjust the width and placement of that rim.
+You can adjust the width and placement of that rim by changing the height.

 When to Use It